robin-dc/Number-System-Algorithm/README.md

 <br>

-3. Input validations were also provided for ease of use.
+3. Input validations have also been included to enhance ease of use.

 <br>